LangStream/documentation/building-applications/stateful-agents.md

 The `disk` section provides these parameters:
-- `enabled` (boolean): wheter to provide the disk or not.
+- `enabled` (boolean): whether to provide the disk or not
-- `size` (string): size of the disk to provision. e.g. 100K, 100M, 100G.
+- `size` (string): size of the disk to provision. e.g. 100K, 100M, 100G
-- `type` (string): type of the disk.
+- `type` (string): type of the disk

 At runtime LangStream converts the disk specification to the actual storage provisioner disk request, as configured in the LangStream cluster.
 The `type` option is statically mapped to a Kubernetes Storage class.
 The value `default` means to use the default Storage Class configured in Kubernetes.

-Once the agent requests the disk, it's mounted in the local file system of the agent.
+Once the agent requests the disk, the disk is mounted in the local file system of the agent.
 In Python, you can access the directory by calling `AgentContext.get_persistent_state_directory()`.

 ```python